The KHP Primary Care webinars are chaired by Dr Rachna Chowla, Joint Director of Clinical Strategy at King's Health Partners.

 All our webinars are held virtually via MS Teams for an hour over lunchtime between 1-2pm.

 To view dates for our upcoming webinars, and other primary care events from across the partnership, please see our event calendar here.
 Alternatively, the calendar is at the bottom of this page.
 We also have a page that showcases the latest events across the partnership - to view it, click here.

-The third in this year's King’s Health Partners Primary Care Webinar series is titled 'Multimorbidity with a focus on COPD and the role of the Lay Health Worker', on Wednesday 12 April, 1pm-2pm.
-For more details and to register visit Eventbrite.
+The sixth in this year's King’s Health Partners Primary Care Webinar series, on Wednesday 6 September, 1pm-2pm, is titled ‘Community science in the COVID era: Shedding light on inequalities’.
+For more information and to register visit Eventbrite.

 You may also be interested in: